Corpus of Written Tatar

-Available in the Tatar, Russian and English languages.

 Size of the Corpus

 The size of the Corpus of Tatar language at the end of 2014 is more than 116 mln words.
-Amount of sentences - 10 mln, the number of different word forms is about 1,5 mln.
+Number of sentences - 10 mln, the number of different word forms is about 1,5 mln.

 To prevent copy, texts are stored as mixed sentences in the Corpus.

 Access

 Access to the Tatar Corpus for research purposes is free of charge.

 About Corpus creating process

 Creating of the Corpus of Tatar language was initiated in 2010 by a group of enthusiasts.
 The task was considered urgent as it would provide the necessary database of texts for the work on machine translation systems for the Tatar language, and it was also indispensable in solving problems in Tatar speech synthesis and recognition.

 Practical value and areas of use

 The basic purpose of the Corpus of Written Tatar language is to provide assistance in research into the Tatar lexicon.
 Furthermore, the corpus can be used in language learning, and as a source of models for various types of documents.

 The Corpus of Written Tatar allows the user to do searches for words by specific features, to see the words in their contexts, and it also provides the user with frequency data.